SalomePlatform/adao/doc/en/snippets/Variant_EnKF.rst

     pair: Variant ; EnKS

 Variant
-  *Predifined name*.
+  *Predefined name*.
 This key allows to choose one of the possible variants for the main algorithm.
-The default variant is the original "EnKF" formulation, and the possible ones are
+The default variant is the original "EnKF" formulation, and the possible choices are
   "EnKF" (Ensemble Kalman Filter),
   "ETKF" (Ensemble-Transform Kalman Filter),
   "ETKF-N" (Ensemble-Transform Kalman Filter),